01 of 10

 Spas and Drain Covers

-You may have or have not read something about anti-entrapment drain covers, which every public swimming pool, spa and hot tub in the United States is supposed to have been equipped with by December 20, 2008, and by now every residential pool, spa or hot tub should have installed.
+Every public pool and spa in the United States must be equipped with an anti-entrapment drain cover.
 Familiarize yourself with the Virginia Graeme Baker Pool and Spa Safety Act, along with compliant drain covers, and ongoing issues.Continue to 9 of 10 below.

 09 of 10